 ALTER EXTENSION

-Pin a specific version with ALTER EXTENSION … UPDATE TO '<version>' when a staged upgrade is required.
+Use ALTER EXTENSION … UPDATE TO '<version>' when a staged upgrade needs a specific target version.

-8. Remove an extension from the database when its objects are no longer needed.
+8. Drop the extension when its objects are no longer required.

 $ psql -d appdb -c "DROP EXTENSION IF EXISTS \"uuid-ossp\";"